Jamaican Establishments that no longer exist

 Highgate Chocolate Factory, TOP’S Chicken at Cross Roads a Forerunner of Kentucky Fried Chicken, Road Runner, Shakey’s Pizza, Shadeeds BookStore, Citizens Bank.

-Let us know in the comment section what company we left off our list.
+Let us know in the comment section below what company we left off our list.

 Leave a Comment